jnordeman/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi everyone, I'm Jakob!
-I am currently a Research Analyst at the European Central Bank, where I spend the majority of my time coding in R. For the most part, this means wrangling and visualise economic data but I have also had the opportunity to develop and contribute to various internal R-packages.
+I am currently a Research Analyst at the European Central Bank, where I spend the majority of my time coding in R. For the most part, this means wrangling and visualing economic data but I have also had the opportunity to develop and contribute to various internal R-packages.
 I am also working to close the knowledge gaps in the field of data science and I have held various  seminars aimed to give a basic grounding in the use of modern data and programming tools for colleagues at the bank.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.